7kylor/JavaPractice/README.md

 # JavaPractice Solutions >> all written & tested by me.
 # happy coding :)

-all questions are from mec learn
+All questions are from mec learn

 Lab Exam Fall 2023 MEC